Liz and her husband have stayed in many hotels and like to share their experience to help fellow travellers make informed hotel choices.

 - Join the Hilton Honors reward scheme.
-It's free to join, membership can qualify you for discounts and other benefits.
+It is free to join, membership can qualify you for discounts and other benefits.
 You collect points when you stay in hotels in the Hilton portfolio, which can be redeemed for free nights.

 - Look for ways to elevate your Hilton Honors status.
 Hilton offers a status match with other hotel rewards schemes.
-If you have high status with IHG rewards (Holiday Inn are amongst their brands) for example, Hilton Honors will match it for 3 months.
-This was how we got the diamond level for my husband.
-It was due to his diamond status that we were given a complimentary upgrade and access to the executive lounge.
+If you have high status with IHG rewards (Holiday Inn is amongst their brands) for example, Hilton Honors will match it for 3 months.
+This was how we got the Diamond level for my husband.
+It was due to his Diamond status that we were given a complimentary upgrade and access to the executive lounge.

 - Take advantage of accelerated schemes.
-Sometimes Hilton will offer you a fast track option and reduce the number of qualifying nights required to improve or maintain your status.
-This is well worth pursuing as members with gold and above status qualify for free breakfasts in Hilton hotels.
+Sometimes Hilton will offer you a fast-track option and reduce the number of qualifying nights required to improve or maintain your status.
+This is worth pursuing as members with Gold and above status qualify for free breakfasts or food vouchers in Hilton hotels.

 - Sign up for bonus schemes with Hilton Honors.
 Take advantage when they offer bonus points for your stays in their hotels.

 - Max out your stay by arriving early.
-Admittedly it didn't quite work for us on this occasion, but most times it does.
+Admittedly it did not quite work for us on this occasion, but most times it does.
 If your room is ready, hotels are often very willing to check you in early at no extra charge.

 - Request a late checkout.
-Gold and diamond Hilton Honors members qualify for this if the hotel is able to accommodate them.
-But, whatever your status, there's nothing lost in asking anyway.
+Gold and Diamond Hilton Honors members qualify for this if the hotel is able to accommodate them.
+But, whatever your status, there is nothing lost in asking anyway.

 - Be cheeky but polite.
 When checking in, ask if you have been allocated a free upgrade.
-Whenever possible, this should be given to gold and diamond Hilton Honors members.
-But there's no harm in asking, as you have nothing to lose.
+Whenever possible, this should be given to Gold and Diamond Hilton Honors members.
+But there is no harm in asking, as you have nothing to lose.

-Overall, we were pleased with our stay in Hilton Prague.
+Overall, we were pleased with our stay at Hilton Prague.
 It fulfilled our requirements for a relaxing escape from sightseeing.
 But nowhere is perfect and there were one or two hiccups along the way.
 The delay over the check-in time was a little frustrating, but it was handled well.
-Staff were apologetic and the bottle of wine was an unexpected, but welcome gesture.
+Staff were apologetic and the bottle of wine was unexpected, but a welcome gesture.

-The overall standard of facilities we experienced at Hilton Prague merited a 5-star status.
+The overall standard of facilities we experienced at Hilton Prague merited a 5-star rating.